websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/personalizing-the-search-experience.md

 ## Building a Blueprint to Personalize Search Results

-One important usage of Search Experiences' personalization features is presenting result based on the search User's location.
+One important usage of Search Experiences' personalization features is presenting results based on the search User's location.

 To demonstrate this use case, multiple configuration exercises must be completed: